Typographic unit: Development

 The Didot point system has been widely used in European countries.
 An abbreviation for it that these countries use is "dd", employing an old method for indicating plurals.
 Hence "12 dd" means twelve didot points.

 In Britain and the United States, many proposals for type size standardization had been made by the end of 19th century (such as Bruce Typefoundry's mathematical system that was based on a precise geometric progression).
 However, no nationwide standard was created until the American Point System was decided in 1886.

 The American Point System was proposed by Nelson C. Hawks of Marder Luse & Company in Chicago in the 1870s, and his point system used the same method of size division as Fournier's; viz. dividing 1 inch by 6 to get 1 pica, and dividing it again by 12 to get 1 point.
 However, the American Point System standardized finally in 1886 is different from Hawks' original idea in that 1 pica is not precisely equal to 1⁄6 inch (neither the Imperial inch nor the US inch), as the United States Type Founders' Association defined the standard pica to be the Johnson Pica, which had been adopted and used by Mackellar, Smiths and Jordan type foundry (MS&J), Philadelphia.
 As MS&J was very influential in those days, many other type foundries were using the Johnson Pica.
 Also, MS&J defined that 83 Picas are equal to 35 centimeters.
 The choice of the metric unit for the prototype was because at the time the Imperial and US inches differed in size slightly, and neither country could legally specify a unit of the other.

 The Johnson Pica was named after Lawrence Johnson who had succeeded Binny & Ronaldson in 1833.
 Binny & Ronaldson was one of the oldest type foundries in the United States, established in Philadelphia in 1796.
 Binny & Ronaldson had bought the type founding equipment of Benjamin Franklin's (1706–1790) type foundry established in 1786 and run by his grandson Benjamin Franklin Bache (1769–1798).
 The equipment is thought to be that which Benjamin Franklin purchased from Pierre Simon Fournier when he visited France for diplomatic purposes (1776–85).

 The official standard approved by the Fifteenth Meeting of the Type Founders Association of the United States in 1886 was this Johnson pica, equal to exactly 0.166 inch.
 Therefore, the two other – very close – definitions, 1200 / 7227 inch and 350 / 83 mm, are both unofficial.

-Monotype wedges were made with an accuracy of 10.000 dpi.
-Wedges used in England and America were based on a pica = .1660 inch.
+Monotype wedges used in England and America were based on a pica = .1660 inch.
 But on the European continent all available wedges were based on the "old-pica" 1 pica - .1667 inch.
 These wedges were marked with an extra E behind the numbers of the wedge and the set.
 These differences can also be found in the tables of the manuals.